Build a Better Way

 A leading children's hospital needed to pitch a complex healthcare platform to leadership.
 App demos don't inspire.
 Technology can feel cold and transactional.
 Care shouldn't.

 When care teams are buried in disconnected systems, they lose time with patients.
-The real value wasn't efficiency—it was creating space for the moments that matter.
+The real value wasn't efficiency.
+It was creating space for the moments that matter.

 Hospital executives saw the platform as infrastructure.
 Care teams saw it as administrative burden.
 Neither saw it as something that could protect what drew them to healthcare in the first place.